 Things to think about when creating your Halloween graveyard display

-*How long your graveyard will be displayed?
+*How long will your graveyard be displayed?
 Will it be just a season or the long haul?
 If it’s for one season, then you need to buy all your materials at once for an effective display and can get away with cheaper materials.
 For the long haul, you can buy new, sturdier materials each season and expand your display.

 *Be sure to position some of your Halloween tombstones at an angle and have some appear as though they’ve fallen on the ground.
-This makes the graveyard look older and creepier!
+This makes the graveyard look older and creepier.

-* The fog machine is optional but a thick fog is an extra spooky touch on Halloween night!
+* The fog machine is optional, but a thick fog is an extra spooky touch on Halloween night!

 Want More Fall Decorating Tips?
 Check These Out!
 5 Porches That’ll Welcome Fall To Your Home, Fall Readymade Natural Wreaths, Thanksgiving Centerpiece Ideas With Natural Elements